syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-Events.md

 }

 {% endhighlight %}
+{% endtabs %}

 ### DeclineButtonClicked

-SfPopupLayout.PopupView.DeclineButtonClicked will be fired when the decline button in the footer of the popup is clicked.
-It provides support to cancel closing of the popup with `CancelEventArgs` that contains the following property.
+The SfPopupLayout.PopupView.DeclineButtonClicked will be fired when clicking the Decline button in the pop-up footer.
+It cancels pop-up closing with `CancelEventArgs` that contains the following property:

-* [Cancel](https://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k(System.ComponentModel.CancelEventArgs.Cancel)&rd=true) - Based on this value, you can cancel the popup closing.

-Refer to the following code example in which the pop-up closing will be canceled based on the `e.Cancel` value.
+* [Cancel](https://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k(System.ComponentModel.CancelEventArgs.Cancel)&rd=true): Pop-up opening is based on this value.

+{% tabs %}
 {% highlight c# %}
 public MainPage()
 {